11 Deep Learning/Neural Networks

 There are multiple variants for working with special classes of problems such as Convolutional Neural Networks, or building models upon model or models that compete with other models.

-While it cam be a powerful method for prediction, it often of little help in inference as the models tend to be “black-box” models where explainability is hard.
+While Deep Learning and Neural Networks can be a powerful method for prediction, it often of little help in inference as the models tend to be “black-box” models where explainability is hard.

-It is also dominated by other methods depending upon the data set and question to be answered.
-Add in the constraints on the available resources in computational power/memory as well as the time it takes to properly tune a model for maximum performance may make other methods much better choices if they perform reasonably well.
+Deep Learning and Neural Networks may also dominated by other methods depending upon the data set and question to be answered.
+Once one considers constraints on the available resources in computational power/memory as well as the time it takes to properly tune a model for maximum performance, other methods much better choices if they perform reasonably well.

-Machine may learn, but humans still have to make choices.
+Machines may learn, but humans still need to know how to make choices to generate useful results.